 Your Role as an Investor

-Your primary role is to provide funds for the loan as an individual or part of an organization, like a pension scheme, trust, or corporation.
+Your primary role is to provide funds for the loan as an individual or part of an organization, like a pension plan, trust, or corporation.
 Your trust deed broker will provide key fact sheets on the property, but you should carry out your own feasibility research on the project.

 Once you’ve selected a loan option to invest in, make sure to conduct independent due diligence on the property in question.
 Important considerations to ascertain the safety of your investment include: